christian-bick/uplink-slack/README.md

 To run end2end tests create another separate test app with the same settings as your local testing app including the setup of an independent ngrok endpoint for this app.

+Activate distribution for this app to allow to be installed at multiple teams.

 Add a file called `.env-beta` to the project root, equivalent to the dev setup.

 ```